 Call the experienced Disability Discrimination attorney that will fight for you

 No one should be treated unfairly because of a disability.
 If you feel you have been discriminated against because of your actual or perceived disability, contact the Akin Law Group as soon as possible.
-Our lawyers can help you better understand your rights, and give you an idea of what you should do next.
-Call the Akin Law Group at 212-825-1400 to schedule a free consultation with an experienced employment lawyer.
+Our disability discrimination lawyers can help you better understand your rights, and give you an idea of what you should do next.
+Call the Akin Law Group at 212-825-1400 or complete the contact form on this page to schedule a free consultation with an experienced disability discrimination lawyer.